abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - Another way of thinking about topological sort is that it's a way of arranging the nodes of a graph in a line such that all the edges point in the same direction to the right.
   ![top sort](./img/top-sort-5.png)
+  - a "Topological ordering" is an ordering of the nodes in a directed graph where for each directed edge from node `A` to node `B`, node `A` appears before node `B` in the ordering.
+  - the Topological Sort algorithm can find the topological ordering of a graph in `O(V + E)` time, where `V` is the number of vertices and `E` is the number of edges in the graph.

 > Many real world situations can be modelled as a `graph` with directed edges where some events must occur before others.